schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 1. by powering cycle the mBot: turning it off and then back on.
 2. by pressing the reset button on the mBot

-The reset button does exaclty that: it executes the program stored on the chip, on the Arduino board.
+The reset button does exactly that: it executes the program stored on the chip, on the Arduino board.

 In the next chapter we are going to see how to get the mBot to turn left, right and then move backward, as well.